 Star Trek: The Motion Picture (1979) **

 Looking back from the perspective of 2013, it’s amazing what a massive pop-culture phenomenon “Star Trek” wasn’t until a few years into the 1980’s.
-The show’s difficulties in finding an appreciative audience began all the way back in 1965, when NBC rejected the first pilot episode— the best, smartest hour and a half of American television science fiction since Demon with a Glass Hand redeemed the weak second season of “The Outer Limits”— and picked up fucking “Lost in Space” instead.
+The show’s difficulties in finding an appreciative audience began all the way back in 1965, when CBS passed on it in favor of fucking “Lost in Space” and NBC rejected the first pilot episode— the best, smartest hour and a half of American television science fiction since Demon with a Glass Hand redeemed the weak second season of “The Outer Limits”— for being too cerebral.
 When the series was eventually green-lit on the strength of a new cast and a somewhat more face-punchy second pilot (incidentally, let’s take just a moment now to marvel over the fact that the “Star Trek” we know and love from the late 60’s was the dumbed-down version!), it faced indifferent ratings, budget cuts, the refusal of one in seven NBC affiliates to air it at all, and finally relegation to a deadly 10:00-on-Friday-night timeslot.
 “Star Trek” was never a failure exactly; it was a hit with critcs, and got more fan mail than any other NBC series except “The Monkees”— only some of which can be attributed to executive producer Gene Roddenberry’s back-channel boosterism.
 But it was never more than a cult success, either, at a time when the concept of cult success was not widely understood.
 Still, syndication kept up the show’s visibility throughout the 70’s, and the big brains at Paramount (which inherited the property when parent company Gulf+Western bought the Desilu production firm in 1968) spent the decade searching for profitable ways to exploit something that not many people liked, but that a few people loved with freakish, obsessive intensity.

 Somewhere in the depths of space, there’s… well, a thing.
 Hard to say what, really, beyond that it’s huge, incredibly powerful, and apparently purposeful.
 It’s surrounded by a cloud of energetic plasma roughly 7.6 billion miles in diameter, its energy output is comparable to a large blue star, and it’s moving like it (or somebody aboard it) knows where it’s going.
 Right now, the thing is in a sector claimed by the Klingon Empire, and a trio of that polity’s warships are ludicrously attempting to intimidate it into leaving their territory.
 The cloud-thing disintegrates all three vessels like the gnats they proportionately are.
 The battle, if you can call it that, is observed from afar by a long-range sensor and communications outpost belonging to the Earth-based United Federation of Planets, whose authorities become sensibly concerned.
 Concern turns to something more like panic when the Federation’s astronomers finish crunching the numbers to extrapolate the cloud-thing’s course.
 It’s headed straight for Earth, and at its present, nearly unbelievable speed, it should get there in about 50 hours.